kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/style-react-components/01-scss-and-meteor.md

 **note** You don't have to shut down Meteor when installing packages, just do it in a separate tab

-`$ meteor help` - Lists all useful meteor commands
+`$ meteor help` - Lists all useful Meteor commands

 `$ meteor add NAMEOFPACKAGE`